Roog (story): Plot summary

 "Roog" is a story told from the point of view of a dog named Boris, who observes his masters carefully storing food in containers outside of their house day after day.
-Unbeknownst to the dog, these are the human's trash cans for garbage.
-The dog is later horrified to witness some food being 'stolen' by garbagemen who the dog believes are predatory carnivores from another planet.
-The dog comes to know these beings as 'Roogs', and tries to warn his master of each 'theft' with cries of 'Roog!'
-'Roog!'.
+Unbeknownst to the dog, these are the humans' garbage cans.
+The dog is later horrified to witness some food being "stolen" by garbage men who the dog believes are predatory carnivores from another planet.
+The dog comes to know these beings as "Roogs', and tries to warn his master of each "theft" with cries of "Roog!
+Roog!"
 The humans, unable to comprehend the hound's message, think the dog is just being rowdy.
-Thus they attribute the sound the dog makes to be the sound that all dogs make when they are excited: 'Roog!'
-'Roog!'
-The tale concludes with the animal being somewhat distraught, barking "ROOG!" very loudly at the garbagemen before they make off once more with trash in their garbage truck.
+Thus, they attribute the sound the dog makes to be the sound that all dogs make when they are excited, "Roog!
+Roog!"
+The tale concludes with the animal being somewhat distraught, barking "ROOG!" very loudly at the garbage men before they make off once more with trash in their garbage truck.

 Publication

+The inspiration for Boris, the dog in "Roog", was based on a real dog named Snooper, who belonged to one of Dick's neighbors.
+Snooper would become very alarmed every time the garbage men arrived to pick up trash, and this inspired Dick to write the short story.

-"Roog" was written in November 1951 and appeared in The Magazine of Fantasy & Science Fiction (February 1953, page 123) without illustration.
+"Roog" was written in November 1951 and appeared in The Magazine of Fantasy & Science Fiction (February 1953, page 123) without illustrations.
 During this time Dick worked in a record store.
 In an essay prefacing a collection of his short stories published in 1978, Dick recalled the story's gestation, as well as discussing its plot, its general themes and his reaction at the time.
 Dick relates that he contacted Anthony Boucher, a sci-fi/fantasy publisher, editor and fellow writer whom Dick recalls as a kind friend.
 Dick wrote, "Without [Boucher's] help I'd still be in the record business.
 I mean that very seriously."
 As a young man, Dick was very pleased with the publication, and wondered if he could quit his job at the record store and work full-time as an author, while the older Dick (27 years on) dismissed that aspiration as delusional.

-Soon after "Roog"'s original publication, Boucher attempted to get it published once more, in a science fiction anthology being compiled by a person Dick refers to as "Ms. J.M."
+Soon after the original publication of "Roog", Boucher attempted to get it published once more, in a science fiction anthology being compiled by a person Dick refers to as "Ms. J.M."
 (Judith Merrill Interview with Lupoff).
 However, she disliked the story, finding it obscure and hard to understand.
-She also criticized Dick's description of the garbagemen as inaccurate, apparently unable to see that the description is from the protagonist dog's perspective.
+She also criticized Dick's description of the garbage men as inaccurate, apparently unable to see that the description is from the protagonist dog's perspective.
 Despite Dick explaining the story in a letter to J.M. regarding the themes of the work, she rejected the story.
-Boucher, however, proceeded to publish it, and it remains in print today, at one time even appearing in a high school literature textbook.
+Boucher, however, proceeded to publish it, and it remains in print, at one time even appearing in a high school literature textbook.